Are interior colors getting warmer, and is brown coming back?

 With most trends that cycle back into popularity, each new iteration will be slightly reinvented.
 We saw this with brass plumbing fixtures, door knobs, and cabinet hardware.
 Brass is now “back”, but it’s not the glossy, yellowy brass of the 80’s, it’s a rosier, non-glossy brass, with straighter lines and simpler shapes.

-And if you updated your brown interior to a fresh white or gray, don’t panic!
+If you updated your brown interior to a fresh white, don’t panic!

-Walls are not going towards browns or tans, but are staying white, off-white, or anything in a light, fresh neutral, like pale gray.
-Even beige is okay – but not browns or tans (unless it’s an accent wall).
+Walls are not going towards browns or tans, but are staying white, off-white, or anything in a light, fresh neutral, like beige.
+Even a light tan is okay – but not browns or heavy tans on every surface (unless it’s an accent wall).

 Case in point: I did a Pinterest search for “brown interior living room”, and here’s a screen shot of the results: